 Since the stock market has been on a tear for the past 9 years, your portfolio may be heavily weighted in equities.
 Take some time to balance your portfolio if you feel bonds should be a part of your mix.

 Right now, I’m 90% stocks and 10% bonds because I’m a mid-30’s dude with 25 years to go to retirement.
-Every 6 months, I rebalance my retirement accounts using the Personal Capital Asset Allocation feature (it’s free by the way).
+Every 6 months, I rebalance my retirement accounts using the Empower Asset Allocation feature (it’s free by the way).
 This helps me understand my current investment breakdown and if I need to make any adjustments.

 3. Lower Your 401k Fees